-Leaving The Scene of a Rochester Car Accident With Personal Injury
+Leaving The Scene Of A Rochester, New York, Car Accident With Personal Injury

 The aftermath of a serious car accident can be chaotic and confusing.
 You might be upset, injured, and in pain but unsure of your next steps.
 The prospect of speaking to law enforcement and reporting a claim to your insurance company could feel overwhelming.
 However, remaining at the crash site is imperative, even if the other motorist’s misconduct caused the collision.
 If you leave without speaking to the other motorist or exchanging information, you risk losing your rights to compensation.